fgci-org/ansible-role-slurm/README.md

 You also need to add a mysql_slurm_password: "PASSWORD" string somewhere.
 This will be used to set a password for the slurm mysql user.
 See http://docs.ansible.com/ansible/playbooks_vault.html

+To add your own nodes and queues define the slurm_nodelist and slurm_partitionlist lists.

 ### Implementation

 A playbook that uses this role: https://github.com/CSC-IT-Center-for-Science/fgci-ansible